 God expects perfection and nothing less.
 If you’re not perfect, 24 hours a day, 7 days a week, you’re in serious trouble.
 Now here’s the good news:

 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 (Matt 5:17)

 Jesus fulfilled all of the requirements of the law on your behalf.
 You are not perfect, but thank God you have a perfect high priest!

 Why did Jesus make such a big deal about the law in Matthew 5?
 He did it to prepare our hearts for the good news of God’s grace.
-Jesus is saying you can either trust your own law-keeping performance or you can trust His.
-But what you can’t do is dilute the law to some standard lower than perfection and think that impresses God.
+Jesus is saying you can either trust your own law-keeping performance or you can trust his.
+But what you can’t do is dilute the law and think that impresses God.

 Jesus wasn’t foolin’

 Jesus was born under the law and fulfilled the law to redeem those under the law so that we might receive the full rights of sons (Gal 4:4-5).
-Because of what Jesus has done we are no longer under the law but the grace of God (Rms 6:5).
-The good news is that His righteousness far surpasses the righteousness of the Pharisees and He offers it to you as a free gift (Rm 1:17).
+Because of what Jesus has done we are no longer under law but grace.
+The good news is that his righteousness far surpasses the righteousness of the Pharisees and he offers it to you as a free gift (Rm 1:17).